 Bullying remains one of the largest problems in schools.
-So what schools can do to stop school bullying?
+Now get the list of ways below to stop bullying in schools.

-The first step to combating and preventing bullying in schools is that school principals and teachers should take the bullying problem seriously.
-Statistics have revealed that 38% of students believe their school, university or college doesn’t take bullying seriously.
+Statistics have revealed that 38% of students believe the principal of their school, university or college doesn’t take bullying seriously.

 When you see bullying, you should intervene at once.
 Most bullies will stop when someone intervenes.
 However, avoid dealing with bullies in violent ways.
 Don’t argue with your students.
 Be respectful and show them what proper behavior is.
 If physical bullying occurs, make sure no one is hurt.

-How to deal with bullies in schools?
-Perhaps one of the best ways to solve school bullying is to make strict anti-bullying school policy/laws.
-With school legislations, those bullies would stop their bad behaviors in fear of being punished.
+Strict anti-bullying policies and laws are one of the most effective ways to stop bullying and violence in schools.
+With school legislation, those bullies would stop their bad behaviors in fear of being punished.

-Plus, post anti-bullying posters/pictures/images/slogans in campus to arouse students’ stop-bullying awareness.
+School directors can also post anti-bullying posters, pictures, images or slogans in campus to arouse students’ stop-bullying awareness.

-My child is being bullied at school, what can I/we do to stop bullying at school?
+My child is being bullied at school, what can I do to stop bullying at school?

-We’ve GOT your back.
-Try the 3 effective ways below to avoid your child being a bullying victim (again) or being a bully.
+You can try the 3 effective ways below to avoid your child from being a bullying victim (again) or being a bully.

 Top 1.
 Pay Attention to Signs That Your Child Might Be Bullied